 BOSTON

-The operating-reserve needs for the BOSTON subarea shown in reflect the possible simultaneous contingency loss of Mystic units #8 and #9.
+The operating-reserve needs for the BOSTON subarea shown in Table 4-12 reflect the possible simultaneous contingency loss of Mystic units #8 and #9.
 The retirement of the Salem Harbor units in 2014, which reduces the ability to serve load economically within the BOSTON subarea, and the heavy loading of the interface into Boston for economical energy transfer into the area, resulted in increased reserve needs for this area during summer 2015.
-However, the planned addition of Footprint Power (which increases local generation in this area) is expected to reduce the local reserve needs starting in 2018 (Refer to , note i.)
+However, the planned addition of Footprint Power (which increases local generation in this area) is expected to reduce the local reserve needs starting in 2018 (Refer to Table 4-12, note i.)

 If the transmission lines were fully utilized to import lower-cost generation into BOSTON, this subarea would need to provide operating reserves to protect against the larger of (1) the loss of the largest generation source within the subarea and a transmission line or (2) the loss of two transmission lines into the subarea.
 As much as 441 MW of fast-start resources were offered into the past FRM auctions.
 The expected amount of existing fast-start resources located in BOSTON will likely meet the estimates of representative local reserve requirements for BOSTON during the study timeframe.